A new special function related to a discrete Gauss-Poisson distribution and some physics of the cell model with Curie-Weiss interactions: Physical context

-We stress that our parametrization of physical variables related to the temperature ($p=\beta J_1$) and chemical potential ($\mu=\mu_{\rm phys}/J_1$) differs from that accepted in \cite{KKD20}.
-In fact, there the inverse temperature $\beta$ appears in the "basic set of thermodynamic variables" $(p,\mu)$ two times, both in $p$ and in $\mu$, due to the definition of $\mu=\beta\mu_{\rm phys}$ (see \cite[p.
+We emphasize that our parametrization of physical variables related to the temperature ($p=\beta J_1$) and chemical potential ($\mu=\mu_{\rm phys}/J_1$) differs from that accepted in \cite{KKD20}.
+In fact, in this reference the inverse temperature $\beta$ appears in the "basic set of thermodynamic variables" $(p,\mu)$ two times, both in $p$ and in $\mu$, due to the definition of $\mu=\beta\mu_{\rm phys}$ (see \cite[p.
 3]{KKD20}), which combines two physically distinct and independent variables $\beta$ and $\mu_{\rm phys}$ into one.